Supremes Take Case That Could Fundamentally Reshape Congress

 "Leftists want the courts to overturn district lines if not enough Democrats win," he said in a statement.
 "We're happy that the Supreme Court will now have a chance to rule that Democrats — or any political party — will not have a constitutional right to win elections."

 Burden said the case is "hugely important" because it could for the first time set a standard limiting the ability of the party in power to draw maps to perpetuate its majority.
-He said political science research has indicated that gerrymandering in the current Congress boosts Republican representation in the U.S. House of Representatives by anywhere from three or four seats on the low end of estimates to as many as 20 to 25 on the high end. (click on page 2 for the rest of the story)
+He said political science research has indicated that gerrymandering in the current Congress boosts Republican representation in the U.S. House of Representatives by anywhere from three or four seats on the low end of estimates to as many as 20 to 25 on the high end. (go to page 2 to continue reading)